 The image above is the portrait I will be walking you through in Adobe Photoshop CC 2015 and it was taken with a Nikon D810 with the Nikon 85mm F 1.4G at F5.6.
 The lighting for the image was a Westcott 35 Deep Parabolic Zeppelin with a white reflector for fill.

 Click on play to watch the Photoshop tutorial for beginners…

 If you found that there was too much information to absorb in the Photoshop tutorial for beginners just rewind the video tutorial and watch it again or bookmark this page so you can come back later.
-If you would like to watch part one of this video series, the lighting video for the image above you can sign up here for my free Photography retouching and lighting workshop…
+If you would like to watch part one of this video series, the lighting video for the image above you can Check out my Portrait Lighting and Retouching Course Click Here

 Now let’s get to the written part of the Photoshop tutorial for beginners.
 I know some people prefer reading over watching videos so I will cover some of the key elements of a portrait retouch in Adobe Photoshop CC 2015.
 Now keep in mind a retouching tutorial for beginners could literally be 10 hours and you would just be scratching the surface of this intensive photo editor.
 But I’ll give you the key tools you’ll use in this article and if you feel like you need some more training.

 You should have a look at my interactive video training program called Shutter Slam insiders where I have over 90 retouching and lighting video tutorials like the one on this page.